The Importance of Light Measurement in the Display Industry

 Luminous surface displays are increasingly implemented in commercial and retail environments to create dynamic ambient atmospheres, or for targeted, colorful advertisements – yet they must also perform to stringent requirements.
 These surfaces must be accurately tested and monitored for flicker, to comply with various health and safety requirements dependent upon where the surface will be installed.
 Light measurements capable of detecting flicker in luminous surfaces can subsequently help improve various environments for workers, consumers, and pedestrians.

-The Atlas system from Admesy is an imaging colorimeter capable of performing 2D light measurements with an exceptional degree of flexibility.
+The Titan system from Admesy is an imaging colorimeter capable of performing 2D light measurements with an exceptional degree of flexibility.
 It combines a calibrated spectrometer and a rapid sampling light meter for the precise determination of flicker, alongside multipoint luminance and color measurements down to a single sub-pixel.

 Light Measurement Products from Admesy

 Admesy has been providing high-quality light measurement systems and equipment to customers for over a decade, offering accurate solutions to emerging and established problems in various industries.
 If you would like any more information about our light measurement equipment for the display industry, please do not hesitate to contact us.